KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_018_Cameras.md

 # Perspective and orthographic cameras

-There are two kinds of cameras: *Perspective* cameras, where the viewing volume is a truncated pyramid (often referred to as "viewing frustum"), and *orthographic*  cameras, where the viewing volumne is a rectangular box.
+There are two kinds of cameras: *Perspective* cameras, where the viewing volume is a truncated pyramid (often referred to as "viewing frustum"), and *orthographic*  cameras, where the viewing volume is a rectangular box.
 The main difference is that rendering with a *perspective* camera causes a proper perspective distortion, whereas rendering with an *orthographic* camera causes a preservation of lengths and angles.

 The example in the [Simple Cameras](gltfTutorial_017_SimpleCameras.md) section contains one camera of each type.
 A perspective camera with the ID `"exampleCameraPerspective"`, and an orthographic camera with the ID `"exampleCameraOrthographic"`: